 Reduced-Fat Sweet Potato Bars.
 Replace the cream cheese with reduced-fat cream cheese.

-- 18 ounces ( about 2 medium) sweet potatoes, skin on, washed and scrubbed (about 18 ounces; 510 grams)
+- 2 medium about 2 medium sweet potatoes, skin on, washed and scrubbed (about 18 ounces; 510 grams)

 - 2 teaspoons ground cinnamon

-- 8 ounces (2 cups) gluten-free cookie crumbs (vanilla, graham cracker or gingersnaps all work well.)
+- 2 cups gluten-free cookie crumbs (vanilla, graham cracker or gingersnaps all work well.)
+(8 ounces; 226 grams)